tudelft-cda-lab/FlexFringe/source/active_learning/readme.md

 - aptafile: This is the relative path from the executable to the network.
 It will be provided to the python script upon loading the network.
 - input-file: The last argument of flexfringe by convention.
 This is the relative path to the python-script.

-**Important**: We highly suggest you test and debug your python scripts first if you intend to write your own custom one's, because errors in the Python script will not be passed on to C++ and error messages originating from Python will not appear, and the program might continue running.
+**Important**: We highly suggest you test and debug your python scripts first if you intend to write your own custom ones, because they are easier to spot and debug directly on the script.

 **Pitfall in PyTorch**: When inferring in the model, both model.eval() and with torch.no_grad() should be used, else correct output of the model seems not guaranteed anymore.

+# Debugging

+- To run valgrind on the Python interface, download the valgrind-python.supp file from the [cpython-github](https://github.com/python/cpython/blob/main/Misc/valgrind-python.supp), and the run it using the flag

+    --suppressions=\[some path\]/valgrind-python.supp